 Once matriculated into the PTA program, all courses must be successfully completed within 3 years unless special permission has been obtained from the program director to continue for a fourth year.
 The testing of competencies is required after a leave of absence or a prolonged period of study.
-Please see the PTA program Student Handbook online for more information (follow directions noted above.
-Click on PTA Student Handbook).
+Please see the PTA program Student Handbook online for more information.